nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to update a meeting with new parameters.
-2. AddressBook shows a preview of the updated meeting.
+2. iScam shows a preview of the updated meeting.
 3. User confirms the update.
-4. AddressBook updates the meeting.
+4. iScam updates the meeting.

     Use case ends.

 **Extensions**
-* 1a.
-AddressBook detects an error with the new parameters.
+* 1a. iScam detects an error with the new parameters.
-    * 1a1.
-AddressBook requests for correction.
+    * 1a1. iScam requests for correction.
     * 1a2.
 User corrected the parameters.
     * Steps 1a1-1a2 are repeated until the parameters entered are correct.